Slack for sales: 4 ways to close deals quicker

 For inspiration: How we at Slack collaborate on a deal

-Our teams have developed several custom bots to support our sales organisation at Slack.
+Our teams have developed several custom bots to support our sales organization at Slack.

 Building decks faster